ellailan/pm/prompts.md

 Update the prompts.md and the .gitignore to make sure the prompts are all tracked and no information is leaked.

 **Result:**
-- Updated scripts/seed-supabase.mjs to read credentials from .env.local instead of hardcoding them
+- Updated `scripts/seed-supabase.mjs` to read credentials from `.env.local` instead of hardcoding them
-  - Added dotenv dependency for loading .env.local
+  - Added the `dotenv` dependency for loading `.env.local`
-  - Script now exits with error if credentials are missing
+  - The script now exits with an error if credentials are missing
-- Verified .gitignore already ignores .env.local and all .env.*.local files
+- Verified `.gitignore` already ignores `.env.local` and all `.env.*.local` files
-- Added all missing prompt entries to prompts.md
+- Added all missing prompt entries to `prompts.md`
 - No sensitive information is tracked in the repository

 ## Prompt 26 — Add Basic Auth Password Protection